Otherworldly red rocks and desertous nature

 Scenic Utah ranch close to a national park

-Capitol Reef, United States
+Capitol Reef, West United States

 A ranch resort right in the heart of Utah's beautiful national parks.